pwssOrg/literate-octo-guacamole/README.md

 # literate-octo-guacamole
-Libraries of the PWSS Organization
+The PWSS Organization's library for cryptographic algorithms